epicX67/indian_places/readme.md

 ## Functions

 To get place data, package contains essential functions which will help you to retrive exact place from mapped data.
-I described littlebit about object types below.
+I described little bit about object types below.

 | func()                   | parameter            | returns                   |
 | ------------------------ | -------------------- | ------------------------- |